DLiNa/dlina.github.io/_posts/2015-06-24-200-Years-of-Literary-Network-Data.md

 * 1890–1918 (Vol. 7)
 * 1918–1933 (Vol. 8)

 So let's see how our network values relate to these periodisations (this time around, we're limiting this venture to the number of characters and network density).

-First of all, the values for the Structuralist periodisation.
+The first four charts are dedicated to the Structuralist periodisation:

 ### Fig. 07: Number of Characters (Median), time spans according to Structuralist approach